HIPAA Breach Notification Deadline Calculator

 What happens if we miss a notification deadline?

-The deadline you never have to meet is the one you prevented.
+Prepare the people who may need to recognize and escalate an incident.
 Start with HIPAA certification or plan a team rollout for everyone who touches PHI.